OmniControl: Control Any Joint at Any Time for Human Motion Generation: Appendix

 \subsection{Limitations and future plan}

 The problem with our approach is that there are still a lot of foot skating cases.
-We show the failure cases in the supplementary video.
 The realism guidance is not a perfect module when used to amend the whole-body motion from the input spatial control signals.
 We are interested in exploring more effective designs to improve the realism and physical plausibility of human motion generation.
-In addition, some physical constraints~\cite{yuan2023physdiff} can be used to reduce the foot skating ratio.
+In addition, some physical constraints~\citep{yuan2023physdiff} can be used to reduce the foot skating ratio.

 Another significant limitation of the diffusion approach arises from its extended inference time, necessitating roughly 1,000 forward passes to produce a single result.
-As diffusion models persist in their development, we are inclined to explore, in future work, strategies to expedite computational speed.
+As diffusion models persist in their development~\citep{lu2022dpm, lyu2022accelerating,salimans2022progressive}, we are inclined to explore, in future work, strategies to expedite computational speed.

 Although \shortname can be used to control multiple joints without other special designs or fine-tuning, in some cases when the spatial control signals for two joints are conflicted, our method usually produces unnatural motions.
 We will explore more to improve this problem in future work.